 5. Post-installation

 All done!
-I’ll leave any further post-installation tutorials to future posts.
+I’ll leave any further post-installation steps to another post.